Oilers stun Ducks with blowout win to force Game 7

 It was Draisaitl’s sixth multipoint game against Anaheim this season.
 He now has 10 goals and 20 points against them in 10 games, and four of his goals have been game-winners.

 Mark Letestu also scored twice and had two assists for the Oilers.
 The third-line centre has five goals and 11 points in 12 postseason games.

+“It was an awesome night,” Letestu said.
+“We knew were going to respond.
+We have all year.
+We believe we are a great team and can play with anybody.”

 The other goals were scored by Zack Kassian and Anton Slepyshev.
 Twelve Edmonton players made the scoresheet – and oddly enough, McDavid was not among them.
 He was happy to simply quarterback his team’s offence and watch the fireworks around him.

 The game was so lopsided that John Gibson, the Anaheim netminder, was yanked after giving up three goals on six shots early in the game.
 Even after Jonathan Bernier replaced him, the sellout crowd in Edmonton’s downtown arena continued to taunt Gibson.